ImChriis/ImChriis/README.md

 ## 👨🏻‍💻 About me

-I am a university professor and web developer with over three years of experience creating software for both freelance clients and companies.
+I am a university professor and web developer with over two years of experience creating software for both freelance clients and companies.

 Currently, I teach mobile app and web programming courses at the Dr. Jose Gregorio Hernandez University, while also developing software at my current company.